sirkostya009/httx/README.md

 HTTX is a thin and simple http multiplexer that is designed as a wrapper layer for `http.ServeMux` to simplify usage of middleware, centralized error handling and response writing for a price of a small startup overhead.

+**WARNING!** This is an active WIP.
+Expect breaking changes every patch.

 ## Usage

 ```go